Friday, 21 December 2012

 But I learn something within these risks.

 I am not in control.
-There is one who is far greater and all knowing who holds all in the palm of his hand.
-And risk doesn't even touch the sides of the great I AM.
 I learn to lean a little harder, press a little closer, trust a little more, step in faith for this day prepared for me.
 And yes - I will risk it all in this one day, for one day has been given to me.
-It has been lovingly set before me and prepared and He beckons and asks me to take a risk and leap in to the living of it, joining Him in this harmonious existence.
+It has been lovingly set before me and prepared and I get beckoned to take a risk and leap in to the living of it, joining in this harmonious existence.
 Dare I?
 Oh yes - risk it all and be fully ALIVE and find JOY today.

 Friday, 25 May 2012